-2. The Disclosing Party has not spent and will not expend any federally appropriated funds to pay any person or entity listed in paragraph A(1) above for his or her lobbying activities or to pay any person or entity to influence or attempt to influence an officer or employee of any agency, as defined by applicable federal law, a member of Congress, an officer or employee of Congress, or an employee Ver.2018-1 Page 9 of 15 of a member of Congress, in connection with the award of any federally funded contract, making any federally funded grant or loan, entering into any cooperative agreement, or to extend, continue, renew, amend, or modify any federally funded contract, grant, loan, or cooperative agreement.
+2. The Disclosing Party has not spent and will not expend any federally appropriated funds to pay any person or entity listed in paragraph A(l) above for his or her lobbying activities or to pay any person or entity to influence or attempt to influence an officer or employee of any agency, as defined by applicable federal law, a member of Congress, an officer or employee of Congress, or an employee Ver.2018-1 of a member of Congress, in connection with the award of any federally funded contract, making any federally funded giant or loan, entering into any cooperative agreement, or to extend, continue, renew, amend, or modify any federally funded contract, grant, loan, or cooperative agreement.

-3. The Disclosing Party will submit an updated certification at the end of each calendar quarter in which there occurs any event that materially affects the accuracy of the statements and information set forth in paragraphs A(1) and A(2) above.

-4. The Disclosing Party certifies that either: (i) it is not an organization described in section 501(c)(4) of the Internal Revenue Code of 1986; or (ii) it is an organization described in section 501(c)(4) of the Internal Revenue Code of 1986 but has not engaged and will not engage in "Lobbying Activities," as that term is defined in the Lobbying Disclosure Act of 1995, as amended.
+- 3. The Disclosing Party will submit an updated certification at the end of each calendar quarter in which there occurs any event that materially affects the accuracy of the statements and infonnation set forth in paragraphs A(l) and A(2) above. - 4.
+The Disclosing Party certifies that either: (i) it is not an organization described in section 501(c)(4) of the Internal Revenue Code of 1986; or (ii) it is an organization described in section 501(c)(4) of the Internal Revenue Code of 1986 but has not engaged and will not engage in "Lobbying Activities," as that term is defined in the Lobbying Disclosure Act of 1995, as amended. - 5.
+If the Disclosing Party is the Applicant, the Disclosing Party must obtain certifications equal in form and

-5. If the Disclosing Party is the Applicant, the Disclosing Party must obtain certifications equal in form and substance to paragraphs A(1) through A(4) above from all subcontractors before it awards any subcontract and the Disclosing Party must maintain all such subcontractors' certifications for the duration of the Matter and must make such certifications promptly available to the City upon request.

-B. CERTIFICATION REGARDING EQUAL EMPLOYMENT OPPORTUNITY

-If the Matter is federally funded, federal regulations require the Applicant and all proposed subcontractors to submit the following information with their bids or in writing at the outset of negotiations.

-Is the Disclosing Party the Applicant? [] Yes [] No

-If "Yes," answer the three questions below:

-1. Have you developed and do you have on file affirmative action programs pursuant to applicable federal regulations?
-(See 41 CFR Part 60-2.)

-2. Have you filed with the Joint Reporting Committee, the Director of the Office of Federal Contract Compliance Programs, or the Equal Employment Opportunity Commission all reports due under the applicable filing requirements?

-[] Yes [] No [] Reports not required

-3. Have you participated in any previous contracts or subcontracts subject to the equal opportunity clause?

-If you checked "No" to question (1) or (2) above, please provide an explanation:

-SECTION VII -- FURTHER ACKNOWLEDGMENTS AND CERTIFICATION
+Disclosing Party must maintain all such subcontractors' certifications for the duration of the Matter and must make such certifications promptly available to the City upon request.
+B. CERTIFICATION REGARDING EQUAL EMPLOYMENT OPPORTUNITY If the Matter is federally funded, federal regulations require the Applicant and all proposed subcontractors to submit the following information with their bids or in writing at the outset of negotiations.
+Is the Disclosing Party the Applicant? [] Yes [] No If "Yes," answer the three questions below: 1.
+Have you developed and do you have on file affirmative action programs pursuant to applicable federal regulations?
+(See 41 CFR Part 60-2.) [] Yes [] No 2.
+Have you filed with the Joint Reporting Committee, the Director of the Office of Federal Contract Compliance Programs, or the Equal Employment Opportunity Commission all reports due under the applicable filing requirements? [] Yes [] No [] Reports not required 3.
+Have you participated in any previous contracts or subcontracts subject to the equal opportunity clause? [] Yes [] No If you checked "No" to question (1) or (2) above, please provide an explanation: Page 10 of 15 SECTION VII FURTHER ACKNOWLEDGMENTS AND CERTIFICATION to tlie Matter.
+The Disclosing Party understands that it must comply with all statutes, ordinances, and regulations on which this EDS is based.

+A. The certifications, disclosures, and acknowledgments contained in this EDS will become part of any contract or other agreement between the Applicant and the City in connection with the Matter, whether procurement, City assistance, or other City action, and are material inducements to the City's execution of any contract or taking other action with respect